Dave Berkus: Venture capital and corporate development

 While Berkus often serves as chief financial officer of several of his early stage companies, his primary focus has been as a managing partner or managing director of six early stage investment funds, including Kodiak Ventures, LP, Berkus Technology Ventures, LLC., three funds managed for the Tech Coast Angels of Southern California, and Wayfare Ventures, LLC.

 Berkus is current or recent Board Chairman or board member for numerous public and private technology companies, and has been active in a total of over forty private and public companies.

 He has made 206 investments in early stage ventures, often known as angel investing, for which he has an IRR of 105%, which includes capital contributions to his various funds (see above).
 He is also Chairman Emeritus of the Tech Coast Angels.

 Philanthropy

-Berkus is a longtime trustee of Occidental College and was a driving force in developing its newest and largest dormitory, a 274-bed hall which was originally named Rangeview Hall.
+Berkus is an emeritus trustee of Occidental College (1996-2025) and was a driving force in developing its newest and largest dormitory, a 274-bed hall which was originally named Rangeview Hall.
 In 2013 the dormitory was renamed Berkus Hall in recognition of a $5 million gift from Berkus and his wife and children.
 A second residence for senior women at Occidental College was named Berkus House in honor of a previous donation to the college.